Buntworthy/buntworthy.github.io/Ideas.md

 * Computer vision pasta shape identification app
 * Microlife calculator (see http://journals.bmj.com/site/microlives/)
 * Tea brewing timer that shows an appropriate length YouTube video
+* Self quantifying app - an app that quantifies and gamifies using it

 ### Learning projects to try